Vegan Friendly

+Some of the most noticeable projects of Vegan Friendly include: The world's largest vegan festival - Vegan Fest; The first vegan commercial in Israel; "A Mother's Testimony" which included the participation of Rotem Sela; "Food Engineers" project; Gary Yourofsky's visit and lecture tour in Israel; The Vegan congress.

 Vegan Friendly Label

-Business Marketing
+Labeling Businesses

 The Vegan Friendly Label was designed to highlight vegan-friendly restaurants and businesses in Israel, making veganism accessible for those who choose to make the transition or want to experience veganism.

-Today, the association has more than 1,000 restaurants and over 2,500 food businesses that are Vegan Friendly, including leading coffee shop chains and restaurants with several branches nationwide.
+As of November 2022, the organization certified more than 1,800 businesses and 10,000 products.

 The association has also worked to include a category for Vegan Friendly restaurants in all the leading indexes of restaurants and online delivery services, in order to make veganism accessible to the general population as well.